-In the absence or disability of the president for an extended period of time, the Board of Trustees shall appoint an individual(s) to perform the duties of the president.
+In the absence or disability of the president for an extended period of time, the Board of Trustees shall appoint one or more individuals to perform the duties of the president.

-Section 8: The Secretary to the College and Board of Trustees
+Section 8: The Secretary to the Board of Trustees

-The secretary shall assist the Board of Trustees in ensuring actions are in accordance with these bylaws and bylaw amendments are promptly made when necessary, that minutes of board and Executive Committee meetings are accurate and promptly distributed to all trustees, that meetings are properly scheduled and trustees notified, and that Board policy statements and other official records are properly maintained.
+The secretary shall assist the Board of Trustees in ensuring that actions are in accordance with these bylaws and bylaw amendments are promptly made when necessary, that minutes of board and board committee meetings are accurate and promptly distributed to trustees, that meetings are properly scheduled and trustees notified, and that Board policy statements and other official records are properly maintained.